SuperNik17/demos/README.md

 # demos <br>
-🎬 Demo Gallery – Project Videos and Animations <br>
+## 🎬 Demo Gallery – Project Videos and Animations <br>
 This directory contains videos and GIFs that illustrate the key behaviours of each research prototype.
 Use the overview below to locate the material you’re interested in. <br>
+**Note&nbsp;🛈**  <br>
+This repository does **not** yet contain every project in my research.
+Several works are still in active development, under institutional review, or pending publication.
+They will be added here once they are finalized and cleared for open release.
 ## 📂 demos/
 ├── rover/          → six‑wheeled rover mobility tests <br>
 ├── hand-eye/       → hand‑eye calibration with coloured marker <br>